10.3 Evidence, Chain of Custody, and Property Handling

 | Inventory property | Accountability and recovery link | Failing to list seized or recovered items |

-The JTA reinforces evidence work as core.
-It includes locating and protecting trace evidence, collecting and packaging evidence or property, conducting inventory of seized property, filling out forms or tags to document chain of custody, and presenting evidence and testimony in legal or administrative proceedings.
-These tasks are not reserved only for detectives.
+The JTA reinforces these as core, not detective-only, tasks: locating and protecting trace evidence, collecting and packaging evidence or property, conducting inventory of seized property, completing forms or tags to document chain of custody, and presenting evidence and testimony in legal or administrative proceedings.

-Chain of custody is the documented path of the item.
-It answers who had the item, when they had it, where it was kept, and whether it is the same item offered in court.
-Breaks do not always destroy a case, but they create attack points.
-The safest exam answer keeps chain simple, documented, and limited to necessary handlers.
+Chain of custody is the documented path of an item answering four questions: who had it, when, where it was kept, and whether it is the same item offered in court.
+A break does not automatically destroy a case, but it creates an attack point for the defense, so the safest practice keeps the chain short, documented, and limited to necessary handlers.

-Evidence also includes information from reports, statements, records, photographs, laboratory results, and digital sources.
-Chapter 32 mentions reviewing records and pictures to identify suspects, and the JTA includes reviewing crime lab reports to guide investigation.
-An officer should understand what a lab report says without overstating expertise beyond training.
+Evidence also includes reports, statements, records, photographs, laboratory results, and digital sources.
+Chapter 32 mentions reviewing records and pictures to identify suspects, and the JTA includes reviewing crime-lab reports to guide investigation.
+An officer should understand what a lab report says without overstating expertise beyond their training.

 Exam trap: do not confuse evidence with proof.
-Evidence is offered to prove or disprove facts, but the fact finder decides weight.
-Another trap is assuming an item is safe because it is in police possession.
-Without proper packaging, labeling, inventory, and chain of custody, court value may be reduced.
+Evidence is offered to prove or disprove facts, but the fact-finder decides weight.
+A second trap is assuming an item is safe simply because it is in police possession — without proper packaging, labeling, inventory, and chain of custody, its court value can collapse.

 How does BPOC Chapter 32 define evidence?